-We argue that repetition-based plurals in ASL (involving 'unpunctuated repetitions' of a noun, with movement) can come with a rich, at-issue iconic component whereby the geometric arrangement of the repeated occurrences provides information about the arrangement of the denoted plurality.
-This is part of a broader pattern in which the number and speed of the repetitions provides information about the size of the denoted plurality.
-The shape of the plural may suffice to introduce new singular discourse referents when a vertex can be inferred to denote a singular object - which yields a remarkable interaction between iconic semantics and standard logical semantics.
+ASL (American Sign Language) can express plurals by repeating a noun, in an Abstract. unpunctuated fashion, in different parts of signing space.
+We argue that this construction may come with a rich (and at-issue) iconic component: the geometric arrangement of the repetitions provides information about the arrangement of the denoted plurality; in addition, the number and speed of the repetitions provide information about the size of the denoted plurality.
+Interestingly, the shape of the repetitions may introduce a new singular discourse referents when a vertex can be inferred to denote a singular object.
+Thus one may point towards the first or last iteration of a horizontal repetition of BOOK to denote the left- or right-edge of the corresponding row.
+This yields a remarkable interaction between iconic semantics and standard logical semantics.
 We show that our analysis extends to 'punctuated' repetitions, which involve clearly individuated iterations of a singular noun.
 While these may initially look like coordinated indefinites, they are better handled by the same iconic framework as plural, unpunctuated repetitions.
-Some repetition-based mass terms also give rise to iconic effects, and to different readings depending on whether the repetition is continuous, unpunctuated, or punctuated -which can be explained by our analysis.
-Overall, these observations highlight the need for a formal semantics with iconicity to study the integration of iconic and logical conditions in sign language.
-They also raise a question: to what extent can similar facts be found in spoken language when gestures are taken into account?
-We suggest that most effects can be replicated within spoken language, especially when one considers examples involving 'pro-speech gestures' (= gestures that fully replace some spoken expressions).
+Some repetition-based mass terms also give rise to iconic effects, and to different readings depending on whether the repetition is continuous, unpunctuated, or punctuated.
+Our analysis highlights the need for a formal semantics with iconicity to study the integration of such iconic and logical conditions.
+It also raises a question: can similar facts be found in spoken language when gestures are taken into account?
+We suggest that most effects can be replicated, especially when one considers examples involving 'pro-speech gestures' (= gestures that fully replace some spoken expressions).